minprog/cs50x/filter/less/filter.md

 1. Implement a separate `sepia_pixel` function, like you did for `grayscale_pixel`.

-2. Use this function in your `sepia` function to make the sepia-colored version of a full image.
+1. Use this function in your `sepia` function to make the sepia-colored version of a full image.

+1. Test your code: `./filter -s images/infile.bmp outfile.bmp`.
+The resulting image will be in sepia, but it may be hard to clearly distinguish (especially when you're color-blind in some way).

 ### Reflect